netmex/sqrip-woocommerce/README.txt

 - Only free is even cheaper.
 A QR bill is available from 5 centimes.
 For transactions with credit card or Twint, only the fixed amounts are higher.

 == Screenshots ==
-1. Connection settings and designation
+1. Connection settings and naming
-2. Payee
+2. Payee information
-3. Display
-4. sqrip API Key
+3. QR invoice detail settings
+4. File naming and format
+5. Process definition and house keeping
+6. Manual Payment Comparison
+7. Refund functionality

 == Changelog ==